-ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 6 DESIGN DEVELOPMENT PHASE SERVICES 6.1 Design Development Documents - Based on the Client approved schematic design documents and agreed Construction Cost Estimate, and any Client's authorization of adjustments in the Project requirements and the Construction Budget, prepare for the Client's review and approval, design development documents, drawings and other documents to describe the size and character of the Project including as appropriate the architectural, structural, mechanical, and electrical systems, materials and such other elements, and including: site plan, floor plans, elevations, building sections, and other Illustrative sketches or renderings to convey the intent of the design.
-Prepare an updated design development report incorporating, as appropriate: design approach or philosophy, site data, updated design area(s) comparison to functional program, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, outline specifications, materials, finishes and preliminary colour schemes, project schedule, and Class 'B' Construction Cost Estimate.
+SERVICE PROVISION AND BASIS ITEM SERVICE OF FEE 6 DESIGN DEVELOPMENT PHASE SERVICES 6.1 Design Development Documents - Based on the Client approved schematic design documents and agreed Construction Cost Estimate, and any Client's authorization of adjustments in the Project requirements and the Construction Budget, prepare for the Client's review and approval, design development documents, drawings and other documents to describe the size and character of the Project including as appropriate the architectural, structural, mechanical, and electrical systems, materials and such other elements, and including: 1. site plan, 2. floor plans, 3. elevations, 4. building sections, and 5. other Illustrative sketches or renderings to convey the intent of the design.
+Prepare an updated design development report incorporating, as appropriate: 1. design approach or philosophy, 2. site data, () site data, updated design area(s) comparison to functional program, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, outline specifications, materials, finishes and preliminary colour schemes, project schedule, and Class 'B' Construction Cost Estimate.
 6.2 Update Project Schedule - Update and submit to the Client for approval a Project Schedule identifying major and minor tasks, sequence of tasks, duration of tasks, start and finish dates of tasks, interdependencies of tasks, critical path and major project milestones.
 6.2 Submit Design Development - Submit the design development documents to the Client , advise the Client of any adjustments to the Construction Cost Estimate and obtain the Client's approval prior to proceeding to the Construction Documents Phase.
-CO.A 7 7.1 CONSTRUCTION DOCUMENTS PHASE SERVICES Drawings and Specifications - Based on the Client approved design development documents and agreed updated Construction Budget, prepare for Client's review and approval, Construction Documents consisting of drawings and specifications setting forth in detail the requirements for the Work.
+410 00 100 50 10115 7 CONSTRUCTION DOCUMENTS PHASE SERVICES 7.1 Drawings and Specifications - Based on the Client approved design development documents and agreed updated Construction Budget , prepare for Client's review and approval, Construction Documents consisting of drawings and specifications setting forth in detail the requirements for the Work .
 7.2 Update Construction Cost Estimate - Advise the Client of any adjustments to the Construction Cost Estimate, including adjustments indicated by changes in requirements and general market conditions.
-Provide: an updated Class "B" Construction Cost Estimate when the Construction Documents are []% completed, and a Class "A" Construction Cost Estimate when they are fully completed 7.3 Update Project Schedule - Update and submit to the Client a Project schedule identifying major and minor tasks, sequence of tasks, duration of tasks, start and finish dates of tasks, interdependencies of tasks, critical path and major project milestones.
+Provide: 1. an updated Class "B" Construction Cost Estimate when the Construction Documents are []% completed, and 2. a Class "A" Construction Cost Estimate when they are fully completed 7.3 Update Project Schedule - Update and submit to the Client a Project schedule identifying major and minor tasks, sequence of tasks, duration of tasks, start and finish dates of tasks, interdependencies of tasks, critical path and major project milestones.